sanjanamadival/gitworkshop/README.md

 Once a feature is ready, it is merged into the Master Branch after review and testing.....feature branch If an urgent problem occurs in the live app, a Hotfix Branch is created, fixed, and merged back into the Master Branch.....hot fix branch

+git branch
+git checkout -b feature-readme-instruction git checkout to switch the branch and -b to create a branch and thengive branch name

+if u want to switch back then just give git checkout main